 Overall, Gyōsei Shoshi’s are the ones performing the grunt work for immigration and visa filings.
 These are the ones putting the pen to paper and leading the submission process.
 Of course, finding a qualified, bilingual Gyōsei Shoshi will be a major part of the challenge.
 Furthermore, you want to ensure that this Gyōsei Shoshi has skills that are specifically relevant to the needs of your case.

 Do Gyōsei Shoshi’s specialize in visa and immigration filings?

-Yes, some Gyōsei shoshi specialize in visa and immigration filings.
-In Japan, there are various types of visas for different purposes such as work, study, and residency, and the application process can be complicated and time-consuming.
+Yes, some Gyōsei shoshi, having a pink card, specialize in visa and immigration filings.
+In Japan, there are various types of residence permits for different purposes such as work, study, and residency, and the application process can be complicated and time-consuming.
 Gyōsei shoshi who specialize in visa and immigration filings can assist individuals and businesses with preparing and submitting visa applications, as well as providing guidance on the required documentation and procedures.

 Additionally, Gyōsei shoshi who specialize in visa and immigration filings can also provide advice and assistance with residency and citizenship issues, such as obtaining permanent residency or Japanese citizenship.
 They may also provide support for issues related to family reunification, such as spouse visas and dependent visas.

-It's important to note that not all Gyōsei shoshi specialize in visa and immigration filings, and individuals seeking assistance with visa applications should look for a Gyōsei shoshi who has experience in this area.
+It's important to note that not all Gyōsei shoshi specialize in visa and immigration filings, and individuals seeking assistance with visa applications should look for a Gyōsei shoshi who has a pink card and experience in this area.

 Not sure where to start?